ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/resolvers.md

 }
 ```

-In Hot Chocolate this query results in the following resolver tree.
+In Hot Chocolate, this query results in the following resolver tree.

 ```mermaid
 graph LR